NVlabs/eccv2020-limited-labels-data-tutorial/_pages/home.md

 layout: project
 urltitle:  "New Frontiers for Learning with Limited Labels or Data"
 title: "New Frontiers for Learning with Limited Labels or Data"
-categories: eccv2020, tutorial, computer vision, robotics, machine learning, few-shot, unsupervised, semi-supervised, limited labels and data
+categories: eccv2020, tutorial, computer vision, machine learning, self-superised, unsupervised, semi-supervised, limited labels and data
 permalink: /
 favicon: /static/img/eccv-final.png
 bibtex: true